Using Web Analytics to Measure Digital Marketing Goals

 Bio Lab

-Tracking the success of your SEO efforts can be also measured through web analytics.
+Tracking the success of your SEO efforts can also be measured through web analytics.

 You can find out your percentage of traffic from search, what search engines users are finding you from, conversions from search, etc.

-If you don’t have a web analytics service yet, I recommend Google Analytics.
+If you don’t have a web analytics service yet, we recommend Google Analytics.
 It’s a powerful tool that may be easier to navigate than some of the other services out there and is completely free to use.

 Through web analytics research tools, you’ll be able to fine-tune your efforts and increase ROI for your site.